homeylab/helm-charts/charts/bookstack/README.md

   - [File Exporter (Backup Your Pages)](#file-exporter-backup-your-pages)
   - [Backup And Restore Of MariaDB](#backup-and-restore-of-mariadb)

 This chart deploys [bookstack](https://github.com/BookStackApp/BookStack), an app for self and/or collaborated documentation similar to confluence.
 This chart includes an option to install mariadb alongside it, enabled by default.

 *Note: You should set some chart values by creating your own values.yaml and save that locally*

+## Notice For OCI Changes
+**Due to container registries not supporting OCI artifacts and images having the same tag, [reference](https://forums.docker.com/t/tag-overlap-in-oci-artifacts/131453), OCI registry is being moved to `registry-1.docker.io/homeylabcharts`.**

+**Moving forward, as of 1/17/2024, OCI artifacts will no longer be pushed to the old OCI registry, `registry-1.docker.io/homeylab`.
+On March 2024, the OCI artifacts in `registry-1.docker.io/homeylab` will be removed and should no longer be referenced.** Users should not see any issue if they switch registries, since chart names can remain the same and only the OCI registry url changes.
+If there is an issue, please feel free to open a Github Issue.

+If you do not use OCI artifacts and instead use traditional `helm repo add`, there is no action required.

 ## Add Chart Repo
 ```bash